Fast LiDAR Data Generation with Rectified Flows: Related Work

-\myparagraph{Variational autoencoders (VAEs).} VAEs~\cite{kingma2014auto} are trained with an autoencoder with latent representation at the bottleneck.
+\myparagraph{Variational autoencoders (VAEs).} VAEs~\cite{kingma2014auto-encoding} are trained with an autoencoder with latent representation at the bottleneck.
 Caccia~\etal~\cite{caccia2019deep} initiated early work on generating LiDAR range images using a vanilla VAE.
-In spite of the ELBO-based stable training, the generated samples were blurry.
-More recently, Xiong~\etal~\cite{xiong2023learning} employed the improved framework, vector-quantized variational autoencoder (VQ-VAE)~\cite{van2017neural}, with the voxel representation.
+While VAEs provide stable training with the ELBO objective, they often produce blurry samples.
+More recently, Xiong~\etal~\cite{xiong2023learning} employed the improved framework, a vector-quantized variational autoencoder (VQ-VAE)~\cite{vandenoord2017neural}, with the voxel-based LiDAR data representation.

 \myparagraph{Generative adversarial networks (GANs).} GANs~\cite{goodfellow2014generative} consist of two competing neural networks, a generator and a discriminator, and have been actively applied in various domains over the last decade.
 Caccia~\etal~\cite{caccia2019deep} reported the first results by training a basic GAN on range images.
-DUSty~\cite{nakashima2021learning} and DUSty v2~\cite{nakashima2023generative} proposed architectures robust to raydrop noise (missing points caused by non-returned laser signals).
-GANs achieved better quality than VAEs; however, training is unstable, and the resultant point clouds still deviate significantly from real samples.
+DUSty~\cite{nakashima2021learning} and DUSty v2~\cite{nakashima2023generative} proposed architectures designed to be robust against raydrop noise (missing points caused by non-returned laser signals).
+Although GANs achieve better sample quality than VAEs, they suffer from unstable training and generated point clouds still deviate from real samples.